 This is a great series and well worth a listen by clicking the link to the right or via your usual podcast route by searching for ‘Bowel Cancer UK’.

 Steve has been invited to be a patient advisor on the ACCELERATOR study.
 This exciting new approach to research in advanced colorectal cancer has the potential to make a big difference in the future, Steve is honoured to be part of this at such an early stage.

 BCUK Patient Forum

-Steve posts on the Bowel Cancer UK online forum as ‘Bear G’ to offer help and support to his fellow patients.
+Steve volunteers as a moderator on the Bowel Cancer UK online forum, he posts there as ‘Bear G’ to offer help and support to his fellow patients.

 The forum is a great place for support from patients, relatives and friends and is a ‘safe’ and positive place as it is moderated by volunteers

 Find out how you can donate, participate and support STRIVE FOR FIVE.